RasmusRPaulsen/DTUImageAnalysis/exercises/ex6-PixelClassificationAndObjectSegmentation/readme.md

 You should visualise the slice, so the organs of interest have a suitable brigthness and contrast.
 One way is to manipulate the minimum and maximum values proviede to `imshow`.

-**Exericse 1: ** *The spleen typically has HU units in the range of 0 to 150.
+**Exercise 1**: *The spleen typically has HU units in the range of 0 to 150.
 Try to make a good visualization of the CT scan and spleen using:*

 ```python
 io.imshow(img, vmin=?, vmax=?, cmap='gray')